mregensberg/dotfiles/README.md

 ## Crontab
 You can `cron ~/.crontab` if you want to add my nightly cron software updates.

-> \\[0_0]/ - Note that this may wake you in the morning to compatibility issues so use only if you like being on the edge

 ## Remap Caps-Lock
 - I highly recommend remapping your Caps Lock key to Control per [Dr. Bunsen](http://www.drbunsen.org/remapping-caps-lock/):